replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-installing-config.md

 # Configure Namespace Access and Memory Limit

-Your Velero installation might require some configuration.
 The Replicated admin console requires access to the namespace where Velero is installed.
 If your admin console is running with minimal role-based-access-control (RBAC) privileges, you must enable the admin console to access Velero.

-Additionally, if your application uses a large amount of memory, you can configure the default memory limit to help ensure that Velero runs successfully with snapshots.
+Additionally, if the application uses a large amount of memory, you can configure the default memory limit to help ensure that Velero runs successfully with snapshots.

 To configure Velero: